 Trying to sand those nasty water stains on the tackle box lid just didn’t work so we used some of our homemade gesso and painted it over the top.
 Once the gesso had hardened we sprayed the lid black.
 The inside got a good wipe down and then two coats of white primer.
 Wood filler was used to fix the holes from the original handles.

-Try as we might there was just no ways we could fix the horrible veneer on the storage unit.
-So we just peeled it off.
-We reinforced the back of the unit using a spare piece of masonite, cut to size and some wood glue.
+The office storage was a little wonky, probably because the back was made from a thin piece of veneer.
+So we reinforced the back using a spare piece of masonite, cut to size, and some wood glue.
 No more wonky storage unit 😎

 The back of the storage unit got two coats of blackboard paint and we added some really pretty hardware on the sides.